marta-gaviraghi/olfactory_atlas/README.md

 To generate the white matter tracts we used 10 Human Connectom Project (HCP) subjects.
 After having reconstructed the traits for each subject with tractography we averaged the 10 subjects.

-The olfactory atlas can be used for obtain all the ROIs and the tracts that are involved in the olfactoy circuite.
+The olfactory atlas can be used for obtain all the ROIs and the tracts that are involved in the olfactory circuit.

-For example, in COVID-19 subjects with anosmia we are using this altas to investigate microstructural alterations (from diffusion tensor) and atrophy (T1-w image).
+For example, in COVID-19 subjects with anosmia we are using this atlas to investigate microstructural alterations (from diffusion tensor) and atrophy (T1-w image).
 Furthermore, the ROIs of the atlas can be used to perform a voxel based analysis (VBA) on different maps (g-ratio, quantitative susceptibility mapping).

 If you want to have the atlas write to marta.gaviraghi01@universitadipavia.it